688 Pastoral Care jobs in the United Kingdom

 Qualifications:

-• Minimum of 3 years of experience in community engagement, outreach, volunteer management, or a related role.
+• Proven experience in community engagement, outreach, or a similar role.

 This advertiser has chosen not to accept applicants from your region.